 Forbes found that machine learning increased defect detection rates by up to 90%.

 Quality control is often done by humans because it’s usually visual.
 If weight or shape is the main quality factor, it’s far easier for a machine task.
 Scanning for misaligned labels, off-colors, shine levels, and even cracks is fairly simple for a human but very difficult for a machine.
 Machine learning, however, allows algorithms to visually inspect products and identify flaws more quickly.

-A case study involving steel manufacturing uncovered the impact that machine learning might have when defects are identified earlier in the process, leading to less waste.
-Factories are also able to efficiently identify possible causes of these defects.
+This steel manufacturing case study realized the impact that machine learning has when defects are identified earlier in the process – less waste and ability to identify possible causes of the defects.
 Besides the products themselves, machine learning can even improve the machines that make the products.

 2. Minimize Equipment Failures

 Determining when to conduct maintenance on equipment is an exceptionally difficult task with huge stakes.
 Each time a machine is taken out for maintenance, it’s not doing its job and may even require factory downtime until it is repaired.

 Frequent fixes mean losses, and infrequent maintenance can lead to even more costly breakdowns.
 Global costs of equipment downtime adds up to $647 billion dollars annually.
 Looked at another way: The average international cost of said downtime is $5,600 per minute.